Turn YouTube videos, lectures, and podcasts into notes you can search and ask.

 Search for a command to run...

-What you get with searchable transcripts
+What you get with a searchable library of everything you study

 What people use this for